 Do not prune oaks in the late spring or summer because this creates fresh wounds that are attractive to insects that may be carrying the fungus.
 Prune only during November through mid-April.

-The disease in trees with less than 30% of the crown affected can be put into temporary remission by injecting Alamo*.
-This fungicide does not kill the fungus that is already in the tree's roots.
+The disease in trees with less than 30% of the crown affected can be put into temporary remission by injecting a fungicide.
+The fungicide does not kill the fungus that is already in the tree's roots.
 Therefore, root grafts between this tree and neighboring oaks must be disrupted even if the tree is injected with fungicide.
-It is reported that oaks in high risk areas, but that are not yet infected, can be protected by injecting propiconazole once every 2 years.
+It is reported that oaks in high risk areas, but that are not yet infected, can be protected by injecting a fungicide once every 2 years.

 This publication is available in alternative media on request.